 Material distribution is determined by plugs and process sequence.

 Process sequence would be vacuum, form air, tool temperature, platen speeds, and the timing of all four of these parameters.
-Plug design based on the material being used and the geometry of the part and tooling is also a critical component to ensuring appropriate material distribution on thermoformed parts.
+Plug design based on the material being used, and the geometry of the part and tooling are also critical components to ensuring appropriate material distribution on thermoformed parts.